"You don't have a garden just for yourself. You have it to share."

-Next thing I knew, a few weeks later, Mom is walking up my driveway caring one of the largest Jade plants I’ve ever seen.
-The plant was in a container the size of a 5 gallon paint bucket and the plant was just as tall.
+Next thing I knew, a few weeks later, Mom is walking up to my driveway, caring one of the largest Jade plants I’ve ever seen.
+The plant was in a container the size of a 5-gallon paint bucket, and the plant was just as tall.

 I took the plant from her with a promise to take good care of it.